Skip to main content

 Park History

-Ilha dos Lobos was formally designated as a federal wildlife refuge under IBAMA decree, recognizing its critical importance as the most significant sea lion colony site on the Brazilian coast.
-Early management focused on eliminating disturbance from unauthorized landings that disrupted pupping and mating behaviors.
+Ilha dos Lobos was first formally protected as a federal ecological reserve on 4 July 1983 under Decree nº 88.463, and reclassified as a wildlife refuge on 4 July 2005 under a new federal decree, recognizing its critical importance as the most significant pinniped haulout site on the Brazilian coast.
+[1] Early management focused on eliminating disturbance from unauthorized landings that disrupted the resting and foraging behaviors of sea lions and fur seals.
 Authorized ecotourism boat tours were formalized as a regulated activity providing economic value for the local Torres tourism economy while maintaining wildlife protection.
 ICMBio manages the refuge in partnership with local maritime authorities and the Torres municipality.
-Population monitoring of the sea lion colony has been conducted for several decades, documenting recovery trends.
+Population monitoring of the sea lion and fur seal assemblage has been conducted for several decades, documenting trends.
 The refuge is an integral part of conservation planning for marine mammals along the southern Brazilian coast.

 Major Trails And Attractions

 There are no walking trails on the island as it is closed to landings.
-The primary attraction is viewing the sea lion colony from authorized ecotourism boats, which operate daily departures from Torres harbor.
-Close-up views of hundreds of sea lions resting, nursing pups, and vocalizing on the rocky shore are the highlight.
+The primary attraction is viewing the sea lion and fur seal assemblage from authorized ecotourism boats, which operate daily departures from Torres harbor.
+Close-up views of sea lions resting and vocalizing on the rocky shore are the highlight.
 During winter migration months (June through September), Magellanic penguins can sometimes be spotted in the surrounding waters.
 The dramatic scenery of the island against the open Atlantic, combined with the sightings of dolphins and seabirds during the boat transit, makes the excursion a memorable wildlife experience.
 Some operators offer snorkeling in the calmer waters near Torres beach as an add-on.

 Visitor Facilities And Travel

 Visitors access Ilha dos Lobos exclusively via authorized boat tours departing from the waterfront in Torres.
 Multiple licensed operators offer daily departures, with trips typically lasting 1.5 to 2 hours.
 Torres is a well-developed beach resort city with numerous hotels, pousadas, restaurants, and tourist infrastructure serving the large domestic tourism market from Porto Alegre and the greater Rio Grande do Sul.
 Torres is approximately 200 km north of Porto Alegre via BR-101 highway, a journey of about 2.5 hours.
 The nearest airport is in Porto Alegre (Salgado Filho International Airport).
-The best season for sea lion observation is May through September, though the colony is resident year-round.
+The best season for pinniped observation is May through September, though the refuge is in use year-round.

 Conservation And Sustainability

-The Ilha dos Lobos sea lion colony has recovered significantly under federal protection from historical hunting pressure.
+The Ilha dos Lobos pinniped assemblage has recovered significantly under federal protection from historical hunting pressure.
 Current threats include fishing gear entanglement, particularly in artisanal gillnet fisheries operating in the region.
 Noise disturbance from boat traffic is managed through minimum approach distance regulations enforced by ICMBio and the Brazilian navy.
-Climate change poses longer-term risks through warming sea surface temperatures that reduce prey fish availability.
-The colony's recovery is considered a successful marine mammal conservation story on the Brazilian coast.
-Ongoing research by federal universities in Porto Alegre and Pelotas monitors colony size, pup survival rates, and interactions with fisheries, providing data to guide management of the refuge and adjacent marine areas.
+Climate change poses longer-term risks through warming sea surface temperatures that reduce prey fish availability in the southwestern Atlantic.
+The refuge's recovery is considered a successful marine mammal conservation story on the Brazilian coast.
+Ongoing research by federal universities in Porto Alegre and Pelotas monitors assemblage composition, seasonal dynamics, and interactions with fisheries, providing data to guide management of the refuge and adjacent marine areas.
+[1]

 Visitor Ratings